Yann39/self-hosted/README.md

 The Compose file will run a **Pi-Hole** instance which need to be configured.

 First, we need to change **interface settings** to allow the traffic from other interfaces (especially for our VPN).
-By default, it allows only queries from local devices.
+By default, it allows only queries from local devices (from the same network as the Pi-Hole's network).

-So, reach Pi-Hole at https://pihole.example.com and go to _Settings -> Interface settings_ and choose _"Permit all origins"_ so that the traffic from WireGuard can be seen.
+So, reach Pi-Hole at https://pihole.example.com and go to _Settings -> Interface settings_ and choose _"Permit all origins"_ instead of default _"Allow only local requests"_,
+so that the traffic from outside the Docker bridge network can be seen (indeed, "local" for Pi-Hole is the Docker bridge network, and thus it would allow only queries from inside that network).

 Then we need to add **local DNS records** so that the domain names can be resolved from VPN or local network (remember we have routed all the traffic through Pi-Hole).
 We simply need to associate domain names with the internal IP address of the Banana Pi, so they can be handled by the reverse proxy.